ryan-story/pmpp/chapter-16/README.md

 t+1: = (c * H * W) + ((h_out + p) * W) + (w_out + q + 1)
 ```

-The difference is exactly 1 so we get a perfectly coaleased memory access.
+The difference is exactly 1, so we get a perfectly coalesced memory access.

 **When w_out wraps and h_out increases:**